-Running requires your core, legs, upper body — you name it.
+To be a strong runner, you need to have strong legs.
+But running requires core and upper body strength, breath awareness and proper running form, too.
 And because of this, there’s a lot of room for error.
-One muscle imbalance or mile too far can spell injury, and it’s harder than you’d think to be careful.
-Not to mention, if your gait or stride isn’tjust right, you could quickly be sidelined.
+One muscle imbalance or pushing through pain for an extra mile can spell injury, and it’s harder than you'd think to be careful.
+Not to mention, if your gait or stride isn’t just right, you could quickly be sidelined.

 Having proper running form is essential for any runner’s health and longevity.
+It can play into both injury prevention and performance.
 Unfortunately, it can be difficult to know if you have good or bad running form without a coach or some serious self-analysis.

 On the bright side, though, there are some signs and indications of poor running form — ones you can look out for and address to become a better, healthier runner.

-A surprise to no one — when something hurts, something’s wrong.
-Too often, runners ignore aches and discomfort, and then wonder why they’re injured weeks or months later.
-All throughout college, I had pain in my lower calves whenever I’d run, and it wasn’t until I analyzed my running form that I realized it was bad.
+A surprise to no one — when something hurts, something's wrong.
+Too often, runners ignore aches and discomfort, and then wonder why they're sidelined with injury for weeks or months later down the road.
+All throughout college, I had pain in my lower calves whenever I'd run, and it wasn't until I analyzed my running form that I realized it was bad.
 Once I did some research and fine-tuned my stride (which, for me, involved switching from a heel strike to a mid-foot strike), the pain disappeared.

 Nothing is more frustrating than working hard and seeing no progress.
 For many runners, that’s why they train.
 Progress takes effort and patience, but you should be progressing in some way when you’re consistently training.

-If you feel that’s not the case, you have to look at your training program, your adherence to it, and your running form.
+If you feel that's not the case, you have to look at your training program, your adherence to it, and your running form.
 First, is your training plan realistic?
 Are you trying to go from two to 10 miles in a week?
 Also ask yourself, how much are you actually running?
 We all go into training programs and new habit development with the best of intentions, but we underestimate how challenging self-accountability can be (when we’re so used to external validation).
-Whether or not you progress in speed, distance, or otherwise depends on your commitment level to training—when you practice, you get better; when you don’t, you won’t.
+Whether or not you progress in speed or distance depends on your commitment level to training — when you practice, you get better; when you don't, you won’t.